LukeShortCloud/rootpages/markdown/networking.md

 Red Hat Enterprise Linux uses their own "network" service.
 Although Network Manager has started taking it's place, the network service is less intrusive and better supported by most programs that rely on managing network settings.

 There are two udev modules that manage new device naming schemes: "net.ifnames" and "biosdevname."
 Only "net.ifnames" is installed by default on RHEL.
 Set these both to 0 in the kernel/boot options to revert back to eth* and wlan* naming.
-Otherwise, devices will benamed based on their physical location and connection to the motherboard.
+Otherwise, devices will be named based on their physical location and connection to the motherboard.
 [1]

 Network configurations are saved in `/etc/sysconfig/network-scripts/`.
 The ethernet device names start with "ifcfg-eth" when ifnames is disabled or "ifcfg-e" if not.